leicaflorian/up2you-test/README.md

 4. Run `php artisan key:generate`
 5. Run `php artisan serve`

-There is no need to run the migrations, as the database is an SqLite is already seeded with some data.
+There is no need to run the migrations, as the database is an SQLite file located in `database/database.sqlite`, and has already been seeded with the necessary data.
 Nevertheless, you can view the migrations and seeders in the `database` folder and run them if you want to switch to a different database.